-- ♣ Enhanced Satellite Visible- or infrared-derived (depending on time of day) grayscale satellite with color infrared highlights for high-altitude cloud tops. - ❖ Color IR Satellite Infrared satellite colorized to depict the temperature of the cloud tops.
+- ❖ Enhanced Satellite Visible- or infrared-derived (depending on time of day) grayscale satellite with color infrared highlights for high-altitude cloud tops. - ❖ Color IR Satellite Infrared satellite colorized to depict the temperature of the cloud tops.
 Ground temperature depictions are masked out to show regions without clouds.
 Color-temperature scale is the same as used in the Infrared Satellite imagery.

-Both satellite layers can be animated by tapping the "play" button in the lower left corner of the map.
+You can animate the satellite layers using the Time Slider.
 The satellite layers check for updates every three minutes, but new images are typically transmitted every 30 minutes.